titay2/TechTestBackend/README.md

 Expect this test to take around 2-4 hours to finish.

 ## Delivery
-Please provide a link to your forked repository when you are done with the test.
+Please provide a link to your repository when you are done with the test.